Guidelines for Students with Disabilities

 All students seeking assistance from DRC must disclose the presence of a disability.
 In most cases, the student will be asked to submit documentation of disability for review by the appropriate DRC staff person.
+This documentation may be submitted using the Intake Form.
 Upon receipt and review of the documentation, an intake appointment will be scheduled.
 Please provide the student’s contact information with the documentation to facilitate the scheduling of this appointment.
 Contact the Disability Resource Center for additional information about guidelines for diagnostic criteria.
 Read our Documentation Guidelines for more information.

-After review of documentation, the appropriate coordinator will contact the student for an intake appointment.
+After receipt and review of the documentation, the student and the appropriate coordinator will set an intake appointment.
 At this meeting, the student's eligibility for accommodations and anticipated needs will be discussed.
 Policies and procedures regarding specific accommodations, such as letters for faculty, exam accommodation, supplemental note-taking service, etc. will be discussed.
-For students who are not local, such as online or other distance learners, we can arrange to have an intake meeting by phone if needed.
+For students who are not local, such as online or other distance learners, we can arrange to have an intake meeting by video call or phone if needed.

 Requesting specific accommodations

 Requests for accommodations coordinated by the Disability Resource Center are made by completing a Service Request Form (available at the Disability Resource Center) and submitting the form along with a copy of class schedule to the appropriate DRC Coordinator.
 It is the responsibility of the student to request specific accommodations each semester via the Service Request Form.
 Please remember that accommodations can generally occur only after submission of appropriate documentation, review by the coordinator, determination of eligibility for specific services, and request by student for specific accommodations.